Skip to main content

 The best strategy to avoid the negative impacts of falls is to prevent them from happening in the first place.
 It is in the best interests of everyone involved in patient/client care—clinicians, caregivers, facilities, and most importantly, at-risk patients/clients themselves—to consider and adopt comprehensive and individualized strategies and planning to minimize the risk of falls.

-Whether in clinical, community, or home-based settings, there are a number of strategies to mitigate risk of patient falls.
+Whether in clinical, community, or home-based settings, there are a number of strategies to mitigate risk of falls.
 There is no one-size-fits-all strategy; effective fall prevention planning is highly specific to an individual’s unique situation, environment, and needs.

 Interventions Based on Type of Fall Risk in Clinical Settings

-In order to design the most effective prevention strategies in the clinical environment, it is helpful to determine which specific type(s) of fall an individual may be most at risk for.
+In order to design the most effective prevention strategies in the clinical environment, it is helpful to determine what specific type(s) of fall an individual may be most at risk for.
 The primary types of fall risk include anticipated physiologic falls, unanticipated physiologic falls, and accidental falls.

 ANTICIPATED PHYSIOLOGIC FALLS

 Anticipated physiologic falls may be predicted when patients have certain known risk factors.
-Examples of risk factors for anticipated physiologic falls may include:
+Examples of risk factors for anticipated physiologic falls include:

-- Muscle weakness or balance difficulties
+• Muscle weakness or balance difficulties

-- History of falling
+• History of falling

-- Frequent toileting needs and/or urinary urgency
+• Frequent toileting needs or urinary urgency

-- Altered mental status, such as dementia, which can lead to disorientation
+• Altered mental status, such as dementia, which can lead to disorientation

-- Vision or hearing problems
+• Vision or hearing problems

-- Certain medications (especially those that have side effects such as dizziness or lightheadedness) or polypharmacy
+• Taking certain medications (especially those that have side effects such as dizziness or lightheadedness) or polypharmacy

 UNANTICIPATED PHYSIOLOGIC FALLS

-These falls may occur with a temporary change in physical or cognitive function and unfamiliar surroundings.
-Such falls are considered unanticipated because the patient may be otherwise classified as lower risk for falls.
-This type of fall may potentially occur with conditions such as seizures, syncopal episodes, delirium, stroke, or heart attack.
-Due to the unexpected and often sudden nature of these falls, preventative strategies may be difficult to implement, and it is important to consult closely with the patient’s medical provider to address potential underlying medical causes.
-Following an unanticipated physiologic fall, it may be useful to consider assistive technology options, which may alert caregivers to subsequent falls (Yang, 2023; Progress Lifeline, 2021).
+Due to the unexpected and often sudden nature of these falls, preventive strategies may be difficult to implement, and it is important to consult closely with the patient’s medical provider to address potential underlying medical causes.
+Following an unanticipated physiologic fall, it may be useful to consider assistive technology options, which may alert caregivers to subsequent falls (FPF, 2025; Yang, 2025).

 ACCIDENTAL FALLS